 - Veterinary Drugs: If you know your animal is acutely petrified of fireworks, plan a vet visit to discuss drugs options for the night.
 If your vet offers Ace (Acepromazine), ask for something else.
 ACP does not work to relieve anxiety.
 It immobilises so your dog is fully aware, still experiencing the internal terror but cannot react.

 - Consider reading a book to your dog.
 Some experience this can be calming for both pet and person.

 - A basic treasure hunt can be set up inside your home on cracker night using cardboard boxes and food tubs - ask any of our knowledgeable staff how to go about this.

-- If your dog has an extreme reaction on cracker night, instead of drugging them, consider getting out of town to a remote camping spot or a smaller town down the track.
+- If your dog has an extreme reaction on cracker night, instead of drugging them, consider getting out of town to a very remote camping spot.